zachsnoek/expanding-toc/README.md

 </div>
 ```

-3. Add an empty element for the widget with `id="toc"`
+3. Add an empty element for the component with `id="toc"`

 ```html
 <body>